Today I share with you the best bullet journal doodle ideas.

 Usually, the bullet journal monthly challenges are on Instagram.

-At this time, you draw one doodle a day and post the picture of your drawing with a dedicated hashtag.
+At this time, you draw one doodle a day and post a picture of your drawing with a dedicated hashtag.

 Just as participating in monthly challenges, using a free printable bullet journal doodles practice sheet can really improve your art skills (you can download one